gtokman/10-Days-Of-Swift/README.md

-# 30 Days Of Swift
+# 10 Days Of Swift - All tutorials are in Swift 2.

 *Challenging myself to learn new frameworks, API's, and libraries in Swift.*